 As for combat, choosing the right weapons for each situation and scraping through a scenario by overheating your engines is great fun.
 When Ironcast gives you the tools to succeed, you truly feel like you're piloting a complex machine and managing multiple systems.
 Balancing between keeping up your repairs and going into another gear to outmaneuver your opponent is exhilarating.
 It's possible to die against a stronger mech even when you do feel in control, but more often than not deaths will come because you lack the supplies to pull off one final shot.
 There is literally no recourse to getting dealt a bad hand, and it can happen at any time due to the nature of the puzzle gameplay.

 It's possible that the system was hidden because of spacing issues, as the layout of the screen during gameplay seems designed for tablets.
 There's no problem with that, but there's also no reason that this information couldn't be on screen when playing on a huge monitor.
-It's a shame too, because it's hard to tell that Ironcast was designed around mobile platforms at all.
+It's a shame too because it's hard to tell that Ironcast was designed around mobile platforms at all.
 The visuals are minimalistic but stylish, recalling games like Puzzle Fighter with detailed portraits and just enough combat animation to make you feel every move.
 Ironcast could have easily been built into an arcade cabinet if not for the hidden systems and the questionable screen placement of a pause button.

 There are plenty of good ideas packed into Ironcast.
-Its steampunk and mech theming are grand, as are its ideas when it comes to matching gems in a puzzle game.
+The steampunk trimmings and mech theming are grand, as are its ideas when it comes to matching gems in a puzzle game.
 Each playthrough lasts just over an hour, allowing for short bursts that all contribute to making future playthroughs more enjoyable.
 However, the initial playthroughs are doomed to failure, as too much is locked away at the start.
-Once a player has everything at their disposal, gameplay is still far too reliant on endless dice rolls.
+Once a player has everything at their disposal, the gameplay is still far too reliant on endless dice rolls.
 You need random elements for a roguelike to function, but boredom sets in if you can't challenge those procedural elements with your own skill.
-Ironcast has its charms, but runs out of steam before it could truly capitalize on the unique aspects of its design.
+Ironcast has its charms but runs out of steam before it could truly capitalize on the unique aspects of its design.

 This game was obtained from Ripstone and reviewed on Steam.